 Walking in a controlled manner – Your Dog should learn to walk quietly by your side without undue pulling, otherwise you will not enjoy your walks together.
 Start by lead walking indoors, so that your Dog gets used to walking in a calm environment without outside distractions.
 Avoid long leads when “road” training as they could trip you or other people up.
 Short leads should always be used in this situation so that you have complete control over your Dog.

 ROAD TRAFFIC ACT 1988 (Part 1 section 27) It is an offence to have a dog on a designated road without it being held on a lead.
 9 Food Manners – get your Dog use to taking food or treats from you without snatching.
 A dog that snatches food is in danger of accidentally biting the person who offers it, especially young children.
-10 Examination of your Dog - Inspect your Dog on a regular basis checking their mouth, teeth, eyes, ears, running your hands over the body checking for unusual lumps or bumps Ticks or Burrs.
+10 Examination of your Dog - Inspect your Dog on a regular basis checking their mouth, teeth, eyes, ears, running your hands over the body, the legs and paws/nails checking for anything unusual including lumps, bumps, ticks or burrs.
 This prepares your Dog for any formal examination or handling that they encounter at the Vets or whilst being groomed.

 The Good Citizen Awards at Bronze, Silver and Gold level, build and develop these basics, more details of which can be found on our downloads page HERE Please note: Each handler must carry with them some form of “poop scoop” and all dogs must wear a collar and Identification tag with the owners Name & address inscribed on it complying with the law.
 It is a legal requirement to clean up after your dog in public areas and dispose of the bag in an appropriate bin.
 From the 6th April 2016 Dogs should be micro-chipped.